 Thank your lucky stars because Tokyo Disneyland and DisneySea are two of the most reputable Walt Disney Parks and Resorts all over the world.
-The annual number of visitors put Tokyo Disneyland and Tokyo DisneySea at the 3rd and 5th rank, respectively, in the world’s most visited amusement parks for the year of 2017.
+The annual number of visitors put Tokyo Disneyland and Tokyo DisneySea at the 3rd and 4th rank with 17.9 and 14.6 millions visitors respectively in the world’s most visited amusement parks for the year of 2018 (AECOM’s index for 2019 is not available yet).
 Today, we are introducing 12 tips to help you make the best memories during your next visit to the Tokyo Disney Resort.
 So let’s get it started!

 Tokyo Disneyland and DisneySea are very popular destinations for many.
 But before you decide which park to visit, we recommend taking note of the differences between both parks.

 Tokyo Disneyland has seven themed areas: World Bazaar, Adventureland, Westernland, Fantasyland, Tomorrowland, Critter Country, and Mickey’s Toontown.
 Because of the wide variety of rides for young children and its cute Disney characters, Tokyo Disneyland is more popular among family groups and school trips.
 The park has a lot of open spaces to accommodate large groups, which means it can get very crowded.